Scottie35/PikaJS/README.md

 #### $.findR(el, prop, expr, index)

-	Recursive find Used for .up, .previous, and .next
+	Recursive find used for .up, .previous, and .next

 #### $.cOff(el)